-The Leikefitness Professional 50-Inch is similar to what we see in a lot of studio fitness classes.
+The Leikefitness Professional 50-Inch is a similar model to what we see in a lot of studio fitness classes.
 Its hexagonal design and wide-set legs make it both appear and feel stable while bouncing.
 Its bungee system is on the firmer end, making the user exert more energy to bounce.
-Due to its large diameter and stable base, it was a favorite for our larger bouncers.
+Its large diameter and stable base made it a favorite for our larger bouncers.

-A downside is that this product is not portable.
+A downside is that this product is not super portable.
 Assembly requires stringing on 30+ different bungee elastics and popping together 6 base pieces.
 This product cannot be folded, nor are the legs are removable.
 To be useful, owners must have enough free space for the Leikefitness Professional 50-Inch to remain assembled in its entirety.
-That being said, the product is durable, safe, comfortable, and fun to use.
+That being said, we found the product to be durable, safe, comfortable, and fun to use.

 The BCAN 40" Foldable Mini trampoline rides the line between providing a professional fitness workout and a leisurely bouncing activity for adults or children.
 If you're a young, amateur, or hesitant user, the supportive foam handle allows for extra balance and safety.

 The main negative of the BCAN 40" Foldable Mini are squeaking springs.
 The protective pad is durable, and the bounce is more comfortable than on the 38-inch BCAN trampoline.
 This product has the potential to spark your interest if you are an amateur or aspiring trampoliner.
 Although it may not be as large or comfortable as professional competitors, this product is easily stored and great in areas with limited space.

-The Rebound Fitness Maximus Pro came with high expectations.
+The MaXimus PRO Folding Rebounder came with high expectations.
 Included with the basic trampoline are a support bar, two different sets of exercise bands with varying resistances, and two one-pound sand weights.
 It also comes with a DVD with 10 intro professional trampoline fitness classes and a free online 3 month trial for access to hundreds of more classes.
 The assembly is uncomplicated, and the design is portable in a custom carrying bag.
 The price of this product seems to be ideal for someone invested in (or interested in investing in) trampoline fitness.